Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 The size parameter is the number of nodes to run in the datacenter.
 A node is a worker machine in Kubernetes and may be a virtual machine (VM) or a physical machine, depending on the cluster.
 Multiple pods can run on one node.

 For optimal performance, DataStax recommends running only one Cassandra or DSE server instance per Kubernetes worker node.
-The Kubernetes Operator for Apache Cassandra enforces that limit, and pods may get stuck in the Pending status if there are insufficient Kubernetes workers available.
+The Cassandra Operator enforces that limit, and pods may get stuck in the Pending status if there are insufficient Kubernetes workers available.

-Use a kubectl describe node command to return information about the nodes in the Kubernetes cluster.
+You can use kubectl to get information about the nodes in the Kubernetes cluster:

 kubectl get node --selector='!node-role.kubernetes.io/master'